mjf1406/viziers-vault-app/README.md

 ## Change Log

+### 2025/11/02

+-   removed weird custom auth solution
+-   updated instant.perms.ts and instant.schema.ts to use the new auth solution
+-   removed magic link option to sign in so we can test easily in a private alpha with google emails only

 ### 2025/10/26

 -   added extra spells settings for spellbook generation which takes in a single number or a dice string